 Greater Seattle Summer Swim League is a beast all its own.
 Even if you have experience with competitive sports, or even swimming, summer swim has quirks.
 So this guide is to pass along some experiences from one generation to the next, with humility and humor.
 Pick and choose from this as it suits your needs, and PLEASE remember, Your Child May Vary!
 What works for one family may not work for you.
 So with that in mind, ENJOY!

-Gear

-A lot of new swimmers and families want to know, what gear do I need for Summer League?
+Gear lot of new swimmers and families want to know, what gear do I need for Summer League?
 The answer is other than goggles and a swimsuit, absolutely nothing!
 You will be able to custom order team suits you along with other team-related gear.
 Many kids do enjoy wearing the Penguin swimsuits so they are part of a team, but it is not required.
 Twin Lakes provides kickboards and pull buoys for training sessions.

 Your swimmer will get a Twin Lakes Penguins swim cap and a team shirt as part of your registration.
 If your cap is lost, replacements are available for $10.

 If swimming is your child's new passion, then there are a few things that most swimmers use on a regular basis.
-Swim Bag, Parka, Kickboard, Pull, Goggles, Fins, Paddles, etc. But before you go out and get a full load of stuff, talk with the managers and/or other experienced swim families who can give you some tips. www.swimoutlet.com.
+Swim Bag, Parka, Kickboard, Pull Buoys, Goggles, Fins, Paddles, etc. But before you go out and get a full load of stuff, talk with the managers and/or other experienced swim families who can give you some tips.
+Unfortunately, brick and mortar swim gear stores are few and far between.
+The best option for purchasing swim gear is ether at large meets at KCAC, or online at www.swimoutlet.com.

 Practices